CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

 You will be able to complete the following tasks:

-- Task 1 : Provisioning power platform environmnet
+- Task 1 : Provisioning power platform environment

 - Task 2 : Setting up Freshworks for incident management

-## Task 1 : Provisioning power platform environmnet
+## Task 1 : Provisioning power platform environment

 1. Inside power apps portal, select **Tables (1)** from the left menu and click on **Create a database (2)**.